Breadcrumb

 If cancer screening shows an abnormality, more testing will confirm a diagnosis.

 Unfortunately, not every cancer type has a designated screening exam.
-For instance, there's no test or procedure to screen for pancreatic cancer.
-As a result, it usually isn't detected until the disease has spread, causing noticeable symptoms.
-However, the HonorHealth Research Institute is making strides to better understand pancreatic cancer with a comprehensive Biomarker Pancreatic Cancer Study.
+For instance, there's no routine test or procedure to screen for pancreatic cancer.
+The HonorHealth Research Institute is conducting a comprehensive Biomarker Pancreatic Cancer Study to advance early detection for pancreatic cancer.